Using Tech to Break Down Barriers

-For many kids with ASD, using a SGD is fun and relatively easy.
-Parents sometimes worry, though, that reliance on an electronic SGD will deter their children from developing verbal communication skills because using the electronic tool is easier than speaking.
+For many kids with ASD, using an SGD is fun and relatively easy.
+Parents sometimes worry that reliance on an electronic SGD will deter their children from developing verbal communication skills because using the electronic tool is easier than speaking.
 Research has shown, however, that that’s not the case.
 In fact, the use of an SGD often seems to encourage the development of verbal skills beyond the use of the device.

 Although no one knows exactly why an SGD can improve verbal communication skills, several theories have been suggested:

-Sometimes it might actually be easier for the child to use verbal communication than to use the device.
-The child then might learn to use spoken words in order to take advantage of the easier solution.
+- Sometimes it might actually be easier for the child to use verbal communication than to use the device.
+The child then might learn to use spoken words to take advantage of the easier solution.

-Using the SGD may also stimulate the development of language skills overall, and that might translate to speech skills, too.
+- Using the SGD may also stimulate the development of language skills overall, which might translate to speech skills.

 Other Types of Assistive Technology for ASD

 Communication devices are not the only kinds of technology that can be used by children with ASD to improve their daily lives.
-Specifically designed tools and devices can assist with a variety of goals, from improving cognitive skills to helping the child to be more independent.
+Specifically designed tools and devices can assist with various goals, from improving cognitive skills to helping the child be more independent.